fermi-ad/getting-started/docs/content-guidelines.md

 * Proprietary or licensed code
   * Please refer to the Office of Technology Transfer on this topic.

-If you have questions or concerns regarding whether certain parts of your code should be included in the repository, please reach out to our cybersecurity expert: [Tim Zingelman](zingelman@fnal.gov)
+If you have questions or concerns regarding whether certain parts of your code should be included in the repository, please reach out to our cybersecurity expert:Tim Zingelman

 ## Repository Setup